ckoraka/icsc-Intro-to-accel-comp/README.md

 If you get stuck you can take a look at the *cuda_hello.cu* script in the *solutions* directory.

 ## **Exercise 2 :** Matrix multiplication on the GPU
-Goal of this excersise is to write a CUDA kernel that performs a 2-dimentional square matrix multiplication on the GPU.
+Goal of this excersise is to write a CUDA kernel that performs a 2-dimensional square matrix multiplication on the GPU.
 - Start by taking a look at the file **matrix_multiplication.cu**.
 - We can respresent the 2-D matrix in 1-D as shown in the image below.
 This will make copying the matrix from the host to device and from device to host easier.
 The size of each matrix is DSIZE*DSIZE.
 ![](linearized_matrix.png)

 - Find and properly update all parts of the script denoted with **FIXME**.

-To compile and the CUDA script you can do :
+To compile and run the CUDA script you can do :
 ```
 nvcc matrix_multiplication.cu -o matrix_multiplication
 ./matrix_multiplication
 ```
 **Lets try and answer some questions :**
 - Compare the time it takes to perform the matrix multiplication on the CPU and the GPU.
   - What do you observe?
+(Keep in mind that you are running on shared resources.
+You can try invoking the program a few times and then select the best run.)
 - Try changing the size of the matrix by mutiplying *DSIZE* by 2,4, and 8.
   - What do you observe now?
 How does the CPU and GPU time scale?